Reading Time: 7 minutes

 There are several ways to research your new city, including our handy relocation guides that provide info on all the most popular cities and states.
 Some cities are particularly suitable to younger individuals, while other places are more suitable to snowbirds.
 If you’re moving to an ocean-side location, buying a boat might be on your bucket list—why not!?

 Do a pre-relocation research visit to your new city.
 Visit your new workplace, potential neighborhoods, schools (if you have kids) and recreation establishments.
 Also be sure to check out routes to the different places.

 This might not be an option if you’ve received a Permanent Change of Station, but this PCS moving guide will still provide the info you need to make the move go smoothly.

 Relocation Checklist Step #2 – Research your new job

-Again, it’s a good idea to either visit your new workplace in person, or to speak with colleagues or your new employer on Skype.
+Again, whether you’re relocating for employment or any other reason, it’s a good idea to either visit your new workplace in person, or to speak with colleagues or your new employer on Skype.
 Be sure to check out the company’s website, and read reviews on sites like Glassdoor.
 Your relocation checklist of items to ask your new employer include:

 - written job offer with detailed job description